metaory/dotkeep/README.md

 - Reads `.dotkeep.conf`
 - Copies each listed path from this repo
-- Prompt confirmation before writing
+- Prompt confirmation and write
-- If this dir is a git repo: fetch origin, show status, ask before `pull --rebase`
+- If this dir is a git repo:
+  - fetch origin
+  - show status
+  - Prompt confirmation and `pull --rebase`

 > (`home/` and `root/`) onto the live system